-In August the Illinois legislature passed the new Illinois Tax Credit Scholarship Program bill, Invest in Kids, which allows for a 75% income tax credit for individuals and corporations who make authorized contributions to a non-profit Scholarship Granting Organization (SGO).
-SGOs such as Empower Illinois will award scholarships to qualifying students based on family income.
+In August 2017, the Illinois legislature passed the new Illinois Tax Credit Scholarship Program bill, Invest in Kids, which allows for a 75% income tax credit for individuals and corporations who make authorized contributions to a non-profit Scholarship Granting Organization (SGO).
+SGOs such as Empower Illinois and Big Shoulders will award scholarships to qualifying students based on family income.

-We encourage you to consult with your personal tax professional to determine if donating to Empower Illinois is the best way for you to support Regina Dominican students in need of financial assistance.
+We encourage you to consult with your personal tax professional to determine if donating to an Invest in Kids SGO is the best way for you to support Regina Dominican students in need of financial assistance.

 Required Actions to Participate in the Illinois Tax Credit Scholarship Program

 A taxpayer must have a “MyTax Illinois” account to apply for the credit.
 If you do not currently have an account, we encourage you to do that as soon as possible, at https://mytax.illinois.gov/.
 Follow prompts to activiate your MyTax Illinois account.
 This process can take up to ten days and involves a mailed Letter ID.

 Beginning January 1, 2019, donors can indicate the amount they wish to donate and reserve the corresponding tax credit.
 The Illinois Department of Revenue will grant tax credits on a first-come, first-served basis.
 Based on the experience of similar programs in other states, tax credits are claimed very quickly.
 We suggest you plan on making your tax credit reservation as early as possible.

 Donors have 60 days from the date they receive their credit authorization certificate to donate that indicated amount to the SGO of their choice.